 With shadow liner, you would need to apply your liner with a brush to line your eyes with it.
 The versatility with the shadow liner that other lines don’t provide is that it can be applied wet or dry.

 If you apply this liner wet, it’ll appear darker compared to when you apply it dry where it’ll be lighter.
 The con with this type of liner is that it’s not very pigmented.
 These also liners last the shortest amount of time in comparison to the other types.

 Liquid eyeliner tends to be a hit or miss depending on the formula alone.
-However, liquid eyeliner is more reliable than kohl as it doesn't smudge as easily as pencil does.
+However, liquid eyeliner is more reliable than kohl as it doesn’t smudge as easily as a pencil does.
 Liquid liners also allow for more precision depending on the type of tip the liner has.

-The different types of tips most liquid liners are either a sponge, felt or a brush tip liner.
+The different types of tips most liquid liners are either a sponge, felt, or a brush tip liner.
 Waterproof eyeliners usually do the best when it comes to staying put when it comes to liquid liners.

 For the best way to apply liquid liners is to use the three-dot method.
 The three-dot method is putting three dots along the lash line and connecting them to a precise line along the lid.
 Liquid liners tend to have a glossy finish.